SocietyMaster/FlowCog/TestSuite/Readme.txt

 Each of the included .apk-files either contains a flow from a source to a sink or does not disclose information and can be used to check your analysis for false positives.
-The apps are very lightwight and concentrate on one small scenario, in most cases there is no UI.
+The apps are very lightweight and concentrate on one small scenario, in most cases there is no UI.

 AnonymousClass:
 Contains a location listener that is defined as an anonymous class.
 It contains the onLocationChanged() method.
 That method